MicrosoftDocs/Viva/Viva/pulse/provide-feedback/view-feedback-provided.md

 > [!NOTE]
 > This article applies to a preview version of Microsoft Viva Pulse.
 You must be in the Private Preview program to access it.
 Features are subject to change.

-Feedback providers can view the Pulse requests they had provided feedback for.
+Feedback providers can view the Pulse requests for which they provided feedback.

 ## View feedback provided as a feedback provider in Viva Pulse